EricssonResearch/ace-edhoc-oscore-profile/draft-selander-ace-edhoc-oscore-profile.md

 ## EDHOC Execution and Setup of OSCORE Security Context # {#edhoc-exec}

-In order to mutually authenticate and establish a long-term secret PRK\_OUT with forward secrecy, C and the RS run the EDHOC protocol {{I-D.ietf-lake-edhoc}}.
+In order to mutually authenticate and establish a long-term secret key PRK\_OUT with forward secrecy, C and the RS run the EDHOC protocol {{I-D.ietf-lake-edhoc}}.
 In particular, C acts as EDHOC Initiator thus sending EDHOC message_1, while the RS acts as EDHOC Responder.

 As per {{Section A.2 of I-D.ietf-lake-edhoc}}, C sends EDHOC message_1 and EDHOC message_3 to an EDHOC resource at the RS, as CoAP POST requests.
 Also the RS sends EDHOC message_2 and (optionally) EDHOC message_4 as 2.04 (Changed) CoAP responses.
 If, in the access token response received from the AS (see {{c-as}}), the "uri_path" field of the EDHOC\_Information was included, then C MUST target the EDHOC resource at the RS with the URI path specified in the "uri_path" field.